ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 # Failure Reports {#failure-reports}

-Failure reports can supply more detailed information about messages that failed to authenticate, enabling the Domain Owner to determine exactly what might be causing those specific failures.
+Besides the header or the entire content of a failed message, failure reports supply details about transmission and DMARC authentication, which may aid the Domain Owner in determining failure causes.

 Failure reports are normally generated and sent almost immediately after the Mail Receiver detects a DMARC failure.
 Rather than waiting